Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: Luttinger--Ward functional analysis of Hubbard model using the slave rotor construction

 The Eq. \eqref{eq:SCE QSL h} has a solution for $h=0$, thus eliminating the need for further calculation.
 We solve the self-consistent Eqs. \eqref{eq:GF}-\eqref{eq:SCE QSL mu} to obtain the spectral functions of spinons and chargons from the corresponding Green's functions.
-For numerical calculations we set $t=0.0913935~\mathrm{eV}$ and $U=0.775~\mathrm{eV}$ \cite{He2022,Zheng2024}.
-For transition from imaginary to real frequencies, we employ intermediate representation (IR) basis \cite{Otsuki2020,Shinaoka2022,Shinaoka2017,Li2020} to store and calculate Matsubara Green's function, and perform Nevanlinna analytical continuation (NAC) \cite{Nogaki2023a,Nogaki2023,Fei2021} to achieve real frequency Green's function numerically.
+For numerical calculations we set parameters $t=0.091~\mathrm{eV}$ and $U=0.775~\mathrm{eV}$ \citep{He2022,Zheng2024} under Brillouin zone mesh $N=100\times100$.
+For transition from imaginary to real frequencies, we employ intermediate representation (IR) basis \citep{Otsuki2020,Shinaoka2022,Shinaoka2017,Li2020} to store and calculate Matsubara Green's function, and perform Nevanlinna analytical continuation (NAC) \citep{Nogaki2023a,Nogaki2023,Fei2021} to achieve real frequency Green's function numerically.

 Not only does the binding kinetic interaction between spinons and chargons, $T_{\mathrm{bind}}$, contribute to the aforementioned self-energy, but it also merges them into a bound state -- that is, the physical electron.
 This process is described by ladder diagrams in the Bethe-Salpeter equation (BSE).
 However, employing the BSE with non-zero center-of-mass momentum in the IR basis poses significant challenges.
 Fortunately, since our kinetic interactions originate from electron hopping, their form simplifies the BSE on the lattice.
 Hence, it is more convenient to consider the BSE on a real-space lattice with imaginary time: